I have a soft spot for the MVT-7000.

 Note also the rotary encoder has self destructed probably due to overzealous easing apart of the 2 halves.
 Very fragile area of the radio, Easy mistake to make.

-Another “Tale from the Crypt”, and yes another very graphic example of what Yupiteru MVT-7000 disaster really looks like.
+Another radio of the same model and another “Tale from the Crypt”, and yes another very graphic example of what Yupiteru MVT-7000 disaster really looks like.

 A piece has broken free from the battery terminal area right in the corner of the casing in this example but not so easy to repair as the user did not refit the battery cover and use an elastic band to secure it immediately.
 This may have stopped things getting much worse.